Kiln Theatre presents

 Brian Epstein and The Beatles.
 Their rise.
 His fall.

 When Brian Epstein steps into the Cavern Club, he finds more than just a band – he finds his life’s calling.
 Captivated by the charismatic frontman, John Lennon, Brian sets out to make the Fab Four the most famous group on earth.
+But beyond the spotlight, he wrestles with secrets, longing, and love.

 Important Information